dbkblk/rand_website/pages/features/index.md

 <center><img src="{{ site.url }}/images/feat_diplomacy.jpg"></center>
 <center>Qin Shi Huang doesn't seems to want an agreement today</center>
 **Diplomacy pushed to the limit**
 : New depth and realism makes the diplomacy more dangerous and important than ever.
-The AI is fully aware of all the new diplomacy options, and will trade for them, or in return for them.
+The AI is fully aware of all the new diplomatic options, and will trade for them, or in return for them.

 <br>
 **Set an embassy**